sdbedi/Hashnode-source-from-github-template/aboutme.md

 Having switched industries, I've found there are very natural (if non-obvious) parallels and similarities between legal practice and software development; both are analytical endeavors, and demand similar skills.
 The analytical similarities between law and software are rich ground, and would merit their own article, or series thereof.
 They’ve been been written about elsewhere — I might add my own thoughts down the line.

 Anyway, that's my story.
 There'll be more to come, but I'm still feeling out what kind of topics I want to cover.
+I'd like to aim for a mix of topics, and a balance of directly technical content, personal reflections, and thoughts on larger tech trends, but we'll see.